eaobservatory/namakanui-tools/README.md

 Software tools used by the engineering groups to analyze the engineering data products from the Namakanui instrument.

-Used with:

-- dcm_att.py
-- trx_fast.py:
+- if_power_plotter.py:
-    - trx_sweep_b3.py (for band 3 [alaihi] currently)
-- if_power.py
+    - plots the data files produced by if_power.py
+    - data files usually found in /jac_logs/hetLogs/{RX}/if_power/
+- trx_plotter.py:

-specifically the data files they emit.
+    - plots the data files produced by trx_fast.py (and trx_sweep_b3.py)

-Used for:

-- produce plots:
-    - specify x
+    - data files usually found in /jac_logs/hetLogs/{RX}/trx/
-    - y comes specified
+- dcm_att_plotter.py:
+    - plots the data files produced by dcm_att.py
-- produce csv data file:
+    - data files usually found in /jac_logs/hetLogs/{RX}/att/
-    - specify columns to include

 ## if_power_plotter.py